History of Crooked Tree Arts Center

-The purpose of the founders was threefold.
-First, they wanted to provide high quality cultural experiences for the residents of northern Michigan.
-Second, they wanted to encourage area artists and provide a means by which those artists could advance their professional careers.
-Third, the founders wanted to form an umbrella organization that could provide cultural services for the entire two-county area and avoid the unnecessary expenses inherent in a duplication of services by several small, independent organizations.
+Crooked Tree’s founders had three goals in mind when establishing the organization: provide high quality cultural experiences for the residents of Northern Michigan; encourage area artists and provide a means by which those artists could advance their professional careers; and form an umbrella organization that could provide cultural services for the entire two-county area, avoiding the unnecessary expenses inherent in a duplication of services by several small, independent organizations.

-During the early years, CTAC operated out of member’s homes, the Petoskey Public Library, and borrowed office space at North Central Michigan College.
-CTAC provided the community with opportunities to enjoy professional touring performances in ballet, drama, opera, and symphonic music whenever funds permitted and wherever space was available.
-The Art Train, the annual youth art shows, and photography exhibits were presented on a regular basis.
-Music scholarships were given to local students, allowing them to study at Bay View and at the Interlochen Arts Academy.
+During the early years, without a permanent residence, CTAC operated out of members' homes, the Petoskey Public Library, and borrowed office space at North Central Michigan College.
+CTAC provided the community with opportunities to enjoy professional touring performances in ballet, drama, opera, and symphonic music whenever and wherever they were able.
+Art shows and exhibitions were presented regularly, and music scholarships were given to local students, enabling them to study at Bay View and Interlochen Arts Academy.

-Through forty years of service and sound stewardship, the Crooked Tree Arts Center has developed an excellent visual and performing arts program, managed by a professional staff with guidance from the board of directors, in a building now recognized as one of the community’s more important assets.
+For over five decades, Crooked Tree Arts Center has developed excellent visual and performing arts programs, community outreach, and opportunities for artists and art lovers alike.
+Managed by a professional staff with guidance from the board of directors and the helping hands of numerous volunteers, the organization is recognized as one of the community’s more important assets.